symphonycms/wg/docs/working/pages.markdown

 ## What about the content? ##

-If you think 'content' and not 'pages' the most obvious thing to do is to create a data source called 'Page Content'.
-This could have your common fields like 'title', 'content', and one field provided by an extension: a ['pages' field](https://github.com/symphonycms/pagesfield).
+Create a data source called 'Page Content'.
+This can have your common fields like _title_, _body_, and one field provided by an extension: a [_pages_ field](https://github.com/symphonycms/pagesfield).
 This allows you to link your entry to a page.
 Now when you create your data source, filter the pages field by `{$current-page}` to get the correct entry.

 The XSLT could look something like this: